no-time/TTB-COLA/README.md

 *   **AI Guardrails** Architectural controls are main security control here, in enterprise there would be template/manifest controls, full RBAC implementation, loggin/prompt analysis and auditing, and controls to shut down instanced agents/resources automatically.
 *   **Database Infrastructure** This is a single record lock database which can cause a bottleneck, implementing a more robust solution would improve scalability, performance, and security.
 *   **Regulatory Controls/Documentation** Inclusion of further compliance of CFR documentation, Federal Regulations, and COLA standard forms within the application would need to be added for completeness.
 This was not done due to time/complexity/resource constraints.
 *   **Migrating/Including Current PDF ingression** Having a PDF fillable form, versus a web form, and ability to migrate older/current forms (PDFs) would be for future planning.
+*   **Separate Instances** Currently app has both submitter and reviewer.
+In future these would be instanced and tied to a role/account.

 ## 🚀 Setup and Run Instructions